aiman-al-masoud/psittacus/README.md

    * sentence_two: the same idea expressed in the **student's language**.
    * audio_base64: the audio of sentence_one (in the **target language**) recorded by a native or proficient speaker.
 Encoded as audio-data in base-64.
+   * target_to_native: true if the user should be asked to translate from the target language to his/her native one, false otherwise.
    * word_dict: a dictionary that provides a brief description of each word contained in sentence_one.

    #### Please note that: